-- Sills: suitable size and strength for the loads.
+- · Sills: suitable size and strength for the loads.
 Not split or rotten. - Frames: no cracks in the welded joints.
-No kinks or dents in the top or bottom cross-members.
+No kinks or dents in the top or bottom crossmembers.
 Legs plumb and square with the cross-members.
 Brace locks in good working order.
 Coupling pins in place and secured to the frame. - Cross braces and diagonal braces: straight with no bent ends.
 Pivot connection in good working order.
-No excessive rust. - LEELITETM Planks: no split ends, saw cuts, notches, protruding nails, excessive warping.
-No contamination that may affect the integrity of the plank, such as oil, chemicals, and hums.
-(If you have any doubts about the strength of the plank, you may need to burns.
-(If you have any doubts about the strength of the plank, you may need to have it load-tested).

-- All aluminium or with plywood deck platforms: not mis-shaped or cracked.
+No excessive rust. - Scaffold planks: no split ends, saw cuts, notches, protruding nails, excessive warping.
+No contamination that may affect the integrity of the plank, such as oil, chemicals, and burns.
+(If you have any doubts about the strength of the plank, you may need to have it loadtested). - All aluminium or with plywood deck platforms: not mis-shaped or cracked.
 Locks working.
 All bolts and screws in place.
 No burns or broken ends.
 If upper surface has non-skid coating, no rot or plywood separation on underside. - Side or end brackets: hook-on attachment not distorted.
 No cracks in welds.
 No dents, kinks, or any signs of abuse. - Guardrails: straight, with no kinks, dents, or excessive rust. - Casters: same size and from same manufacturer.
 Wheel rotates well and the swivel below the stem is working.
 Brake mechanism works properly.
-Wheel tread has no damage. - Screw jacks: no cracks in weld where screw jack is attached to the top of the caster.
+Wheel tread has no damage. - Levelling jacks: no cracks in weld where levelling jack is attached to the top of the caster.
 No thread damage.
 No curling or warping of the base plate.
 Adjusting nut is a tight fit. - Other equipment: inspect any other equipment in the frame structure.
 Damaged equipment should be tagged and marked as not fit for use.
 Inform the supervisor so that others do not use it.